curl/relative/README.md

 # relative
 Tools to measure libcurl performance delta between versions

+## build-many

+This script iterates over all the curl versions listed in the top of the file and for each version it will build and install it locally.
+It will clone the git repository first if not present.

+Each built libcurl version is installed in `build/$version`.
+The used build directory will be removed after install.

+## run-many

+This script iterates over all the libcurl versions found installed in `build/$version`.
+For each such version, it will set `LD_LIBRARY_PATH` and then invoke `./sprinter` to have that specific version performance tested.

+If the found libcurl version is older than 7.66.0, the `./sprinter-old` tool will instead be used (to use a different API).

 ## sprinter

 Downloads the same URL a given number of times, using a single thread and the